johnfedoruk/bangular/aio/content/guide/glossary.md

 and returns a fully prepared instance of "A."

-Angular provides and relies upon its own sophisticated dependency-injection system to assemble and run applications by "injecting" application parts into other application parts where and when needed.
+Bangular provides and relies upon its own sophisticated dependency-injection system to assemble and run applications by "injecting" application parts into other application parts where and when needed.